List of disc golf courses in Canada

 As of January 2020, there are 277 known disc golf courses in Canada on the official PDGA Course Directory.
 Below is a listing of disc golf courses in Canada by province and territory.
-In January of 2021, the PDGA announced that the Baker Park Disc Golf Course (in Calgary, Alberta) was the most played course in Canada for 2020.
-This was determined by total U-Disc submitted rounds; the actual number of disc golfers throwing at Baker Park is though to be upwards of ten times more than what was logged and reported.
+In January 2021, the PDGA announced that the Baker Park Disc Golf Course (in Calgary, Alberta) was the most played course in Canada for 2020.
+This was determined by total U-Disc submitted rounds; the actual number of disc golfers throwing at Baker Park is thought to be upwards of ten times more than what was logged and reported.